cmolinan/Blog-with-Rails/README.md

 This Blog app is a fully functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.

+## Built With
+- Ruby on Rails

-## Getting Started
+## Setup

-To get a local copy up and running follow these simple steps. git clone https://github.com/cmolinan/Blog-with-Rails in your terminal
+To get a local copy up and running, follow these simple steps:

+- git clone https://github.com/cmolinan/Blog-with-Rails in your terminal

+- After opening the folder in Visual Studio Code, open the terminal and run the following commands:
+> bundle install

+> rails s

+- Then, in your browser go to this URL: http://localhost:3000/

 ## Author